 While the vines’ stranglehold on the rainforest may sound alarming, it’s entirely beneficial, and the real struggle lies in the fight we’re losing against pests, like wild pigs, and climate change.
 There are tens of thousands of years of land management knowledge that has been lost as a result of the displacement of First Nations people, but with people like Neil sharing information, promoting conservation and working tirelessly to make amends for generations of wrongdoing, there’s still hope for World Heritage sites like the irreplaceable Daintree.

-You can take a locally guided tour with Neil, on Intrepid Travel’s 5-day Daintree Experience.
+You can take a locally guided tour with Neil, on Intrepid Travel’s 5-day Daintree Retreat.
 Book your place today.

 All images c/o Patrick O’Neill.